preetpoly/test/Doc/PolyLogyx_Client_Configurations/readme.md

 PolyLogyx configuration options
 ---------------------
 The PolyLogyx configuration options are global in nature and are applied to all agents in addition to the agent configurations.
+The PolyLogyx platform provides the feature of 'response action' thru the same osquery extension that is used to collect endpoint telemetry.
+The response action can be controlled via these configuration options alongwith other osquery options.
 Perform these steps to view or edit this configuration:
 1. Access the web interface for the server.
 2. Navigate to Management > Options.